DEEPML1818/ComplianceLink/readme.md

 ## Introduction

 The Decentralized Compliance Engine (DCE) is designed to address regulatory and compliance needs within DeFi.
 It provides a fully decentralized, cross-chain KYC/AML compliance framework that is secure, efficient, and scalable.
-By integrating with the Circle Compliance API, Wormhole protocol, and deploying smart contracts on multiple blockchains (Ethereum, Solana, and Sui), DCE ensures cross-border regulatory compliance, enabling DeFi applications to meet global standards while remaining decentralized.
+By integrating with the Circle Compliance API, Wormhole protocol, and deploying smart contracts on multiple blockchains (Ethereum, Solana, and etc), DCE ensures cross-border regulatory compliance, enabling DeFi applications to meet global standards while remaining decentralized.

 ## Prototype - Current Development (Live for Testing)